tindandelion/carnd-pid-controller-p9/README.md

 ### Twiddler

-This is an implementation of the fine-tuining 'Twiddle' algorithm.
+This is an implementation of the fine-tuning 'Twiddle' algorithm.
 Given initial values for P, I, and D gains, it runs the simulation for a while, records the overall error, and then restarts the simulation with the adjusted set of values.
 The helper `TwiddleStep` class keeps track of which parameter is being